Professor Polly Arnold has had an article published sharing her thoughts on what can be done to retain our female scientists.

 Prof. Dominic Campopiano has recently had an article published in Nature Chemical Biology.
 The article is titled "Using the pimeloyl-CoA synthetase adenylation fold to synthesize fatty acid thioesters".

 The research was carried out in collaboration with fellow EaStCHEM researcher Prof. James Naismith.

 Congratulations to PhD student Rebecca Nicolson from Dr Carole Morrison's group on the award of the top poster prize at this year's Johnson Matthey Annual Conference.

 She saw off stiff competition to win the best 2nd year CASE student poster prize.

-Congratulations to Prof. Polly Arnold who has been awarded an OBE for services to Chemistry and Women in STEM in the Queen's Birthday Honours list.
+Congratulations to Prof. Polly Arnold who has been awarded an Advanced Grant by the European Research Council (ERC).

 The research programme, called f-ex (f-block hydrocarbon interactions: exploration; exploitation), is for a five-year, 2.5M euro, blue-skies research project designed to explore subtle bonding interactions in f-block complexes to improve our fundamental understanding of their bonding and reactivity.